OpCon Alternatives and Competitors

 Read reviews of OpCon alternatives and competitors

-What is most valuable?The most valuable feature is the self-service because it has made it possible to provide simple and quick solutions in the handling of certain tasks.
-Self-service is easy… more»
+- "The most valuable feature is the self-service because it has made it possible to provide simple and quick solutions in the handling of certain tasks."

 What other advice do I have?OpCon is easy to access, very easy to use, very complete, and always active.

-What is most valuable?There are three features which are valuable: * automated calendar functions * the notification process for failed jobs or unscheduled events occurring, via email and text messaging * the ability for the scheduling package to communicate… more»
+- "There are three features which are valuable: the automated calendar functions; the notification process for failed jobs or unscheduled events occurring, via email and text messaging; and the ability for the scheduling package to communicate across multiple platforms."

-What needs improvement?The way to view a schedule is called perch view, and that's not always the greatest.
-It can be quite slow.
-Any issues we did have with earlier releases have since been addressed in later releases.
-We are looking at something called Solution… more»
+- "The way to view a schedule is called perch view, and that's not always the greatest.
+It can be quite slow."

 Enabled us to significantly reduce manual touches in our system, but testing automations is difficult

-What is most valuable?The core system is the most valuable part: being able to view the processes that we've never really been able to view as a whole before.
-That is super-helpful, as is being… more»
+- "The core system is the most valuable part: being able to view the processes that we've never really been able to view as a whole before.
+That is super-helpful, as is being alerted when issues arise."

-What needs improvement?The process of getting automations done and the process of testing them is a little complicated.
-Anything with daily processing and nightly processing, which is something… more»
+- "The process of getting automations done and the process of testing them is a little complicated."